desmarais-patrick/notes/exports/architecture/notes-gcp.md

 Other examples include hitting an endpoint using HTTP, such as for creating reports.

 It offers 3 free jobs per month, with any additional job at 0.10$ each.

+*Cloud DNS*

+This service translates domain names to IP addresses.
+It manages public and private zones.

+It seems to be a solution for those providers of a SAAS product for example, or to handle various servers across different regions.

+*Google Domains*

+In the Google Console, under Google App Engine, custom domains redirect to Google Domains.
+Domains start at CA$13-17 per year for many domains.

+An SSL certificate is automatically assigned and renewed for the instance.
+There is also a tab for setting our own certificates.